martinhulenyi/martinhulenyi.github.io/_pages/cv.md

 **09/2024- Research Fellow**
 * *Department of Architecture and Urban Studies,Politecnico Milano*
 * Topic: The evolution of e-commerce in Italy
-* Supervisors: Ilaria Mariotti and Federica Maria Rossi
+* Supervisors: Ilaria Mariotti and Federica Rossi
 * Collaborators: Tommaso Cigognetti and Dimitris Manoukas
 * Contract valid until June 2026